ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

    * Annotate screen shots with svg for same look and feel
    * *CellML Text* code is not highlighted for all display situations, currently only in environments that are using an adapted version of pygments
    * Bar graph not implemented for PMR model categories
-   * Tidy up citations and BiBTeX sourece (possibly use Zotero to manage?)
+   * Tidy up citations and BiBTeX source (possibly use Zotero to manage?)
    * Make horizontal line for footnotes only visible in html output
    * Check external references markup
    * Consider a more suitable theme (may require changes to an existing one to get a good result)